Skender Bey Crnojević: Aftermath and legacy

 After his death in 1530, a Christian inquisition and conflict began against his followers.
 The uprising was eventually put down by Gazi Husrev-beg, who was killed in battle against Christian clans.
 His men, however, succeeded in maintaining order in the region.

-Mahmud Pasha Bushatli of Shkodër, who launched offensives into Montenegro in the 18th century, claimed direct descent from Skenderbeg Crnojević.
+Mahmud Pasha Bushatli of Shkodër, who launched offensives into Montenegro in the 18th century, claimed direct descent from Skender-bey Crnojević.
 He was beheaded during the Battle of Krusi against the forces of Petar I Petrović-Njegoš, the Exarch of the Serbian Orthodox Church in Cetinje.

-He is a main character in King Nikola's play The Empress of the Balkans (Balkanska Carica), written in 1894.
+Skenderbey Crnojević is a main character in King Nikola's play The Empress of the Balkans (Balkanska Carica), written in 1894.

 Staniša is enumerated in Serbian epic poetry in songs such as Sons of Ivan-bey, Death of Maksim Crnojević and The Wedding of Maksim Crnojević which is by far the longest Serbian epic song recorded.
 The song was introduced to the western audiences by Polish poet Adam Mickiewicz during his lectures at Collège de France.

 Inspired by the epic song Serbian playwright Laza Kostić wrote the drama Maksim Crnojević, which would later serve as a source material for opera The Prince of Zeta by Petar Konjović.